instadeepai/marl-eval/README.md

 ## Quickstart ⚡

-We have a Google Colab quickstart notebook available here, alternatively please see the following code snippet for an example of how to process data and for produce a performance profile plot:
+We have a quickstart notebook available here, alternatively please see the following code snippet for an example of how to process data and to produce a performance profile plot:

 ```python
 # Relevant imports